Simply Connected Topology in Perturbed Vortices and Field-Reversed Configurations: Particle Motion

 Yet another difference between the drift surface crescents and those of the modified flux function is that the former are often not symmetric about the perturbation.
 Additionally, it should be noted that crescents with clearly separated tips have only been seen in a small percentage of simulations.

-Crescent-shaped trajectory surfaces are seen both when the applied perturbation is static or rotates \cite{glasser}.
+Crescent-shaped trajectory surfaces are seen both when the applied perturbation is static or rotating \cite{glasser}.
 In the latter case, the interpretation is that charged particles are trapped in an azimuthal electric potential well.
 For the former, particles are trapped in a magnetic well.
-Depending on the direction of rotation of the perturbation, the crescents can overlay each other or be $\pi$ radians out-of-phase.
+Depending on the direction of rotation of the perturbation, the crescents can overlay each other or be $\pi$ radians out of phase.